Tenovus Scotland provides a vital link by funding pilot studies, which can attract further support from major funding bodies.

 Since 1967, Tenovus Scotland has been making a key difference to Scottish medical research development through small and large medical research grants and scholarships.
 Our main focus is on funding projects to produce pilot evidence that then attracts longer term support from major external funders, leading to further research development.

 2017 is Tenovus Scotland’s 50th Anniversary.
 Help us celebrate our Golden Jubilee and continue our very valuable support for ground-breaking medical research in Scotland.
-See further details and buy tickets for the Glasgow concert on Eventbrite
+See further details and buy tickets for our Dundee, Edinburgh or Glasgow concerts

 We receive no government funding and our income is 100% from donations from individuals, charitable trusts and companies.
 All our funds are spent in the region (Edinburgh, Grampian, Strathclyde and Tayside) where they are raised, supporting research in academic institutions and clinical centres in that area.